zork9/php.portal/README.md

 php.portal (aka phpHackerPortal)
 ================================

 PHP code for a portal site for hackers

+Load index.example.html for the program listing.